Installation Phase Overview

 - Data Mart database—Uses Fact tables, aggregates, dimension and measures to provide sophisticated reporting options.

-For a list of the database engines that are supported by the iWD application, Genesys Rules System, and Interaction Server, refer to the Genesys Supported Operating Environment Guide.
+For a list of the database engines that are supported by the iWD application, Genesys Rules System, and Interaction Server, refer to the Genesys Supported Operating Environment Reference_Guide.
 Please note that the iWD application might not support all of the databases that are supported by Interaction Server or the Genesys Rules System.

 To prepare the iWD Configuration database, two actions must be performed manually via the database's administrative interface: